Government of the Ming dynasty: Regional and local administration

-In 1391, the Hongwu Emperor sent his successor, Zhu Biao, to Shaanxi to "travel and reconcile" (xunfu).
+In 1391, the Hongwu Emperor sent his heir, Zhu Biao, to Shaanxi to "tour and soothe" (xunfu).
 In 1421, the Yongle Emperor sent 26 officials to the provinces with a similar goal.
 This practice became regular in the 1420s, with officials from the center coordinating the work of civil, military, and provincial authorities in two or more provinces at once.
-They also oversaw smaller but important areas.
 By the 1430s, these officials had permanent roles.
 They were known as the grand coordinators (xunfu) and were considered representatives of the central government, with titles such as minister or vice minister.
 The supreme commanders (zongdu), who were also sent to the regions by the central government, had a higher status than the grand coordinators and were primarily responsible for military tasks.
 Over time, the roles of xunfu and zongdu evolved into the offices of provincial governor and governor-general during the Qing dynasty.

 Provinces were divided into prefectures (fu) managed by prefects (zhifu).
 Below the prefectures were subprefectures (zhou) headed by subprefecture magistrates (zhizhou).
 The lowest level of administration was the county (xian) headed by a magistrate (zhixian).
 During the Ming era, there were a total of 1,385 counties.
 (Note: According to other sources, the empire was divided into 159 prefectures, 240 subprefectures, and 1,144 counties.)
 In order to better supervise their assigned areas, the Investigating Censors divided the empire into circuits (dao), each named for one of the provinces.